mleming/MultiMedImageML/README.md

 Getting Started
 ===============

-For best performance, download [https://github.com/rordenlab/dcm2niix](dcm2niix).
-This is the best program I've found for generally converting DICOMs into NIFTIs, but it's a UNIX command line program, not Python, so it needs to be installed separately.

 Datasets
 ========

 This may be used with either public benchmark datasets of brain images or internal hospital records, so long as they're represented as DICOM or NIFTI images.
+It was largely tested on [https://adni.loni.usc.edu/data-samples/access-data/](ADNI) and data internal to MGH.
 If they're represented as DICOM images, they are converted to NIFTI with metadata represented as a JSON file using [https://github.com/rordenlab/dcm2niix](dcm2niix).
 They may be further converted to NPY files, which are resized to a specific dimension, with the metadata represented in a pandas dataframe.

 The MedImageLoader builds up this representation automatically, but it is space-intensive to do so.

 Data may be represented with a folder structure.

-# Dataset
 ```
 .
 └── control